i-c-stratigraphy/subcommission-jurassic/pages/our-work.md

 1. The research of working groups to [define the base of each of the Jurassic stages](#stage-working-groups-and-gssps).
 2. Working groups on [other aspects of the Jurassic](#other-working-groups).
-3. Facilitating communication on the Jurassic including organization of conference sessions, workshops and the international conference for ISJS that is held every 4 years to facilitate research on the Jurassic
+3. Facilitating communication on the Jurassic including organization of conference sessions, workshops and the international conference for ISJS that is held every 4 years to facilitate research on the Jurassic (see [Meetings](meetings))
 4. Supporting IGCP projects related to the Jurassic.
 5. Improving resolution and correlation of the integrated stratigraphy for the Jurassic.
-6. Furthering our understanding of the Earth system during the Jurassic.
+6. Furthering understanding of the Earth system during the Jurassic.
 7. Providing an inclusive and diverse community that facilitates research aspirations at all career stages.

 The next ISJS conference will be held in Hungary in 2022.
 We usually organise a session at the international stratigraphy conference facilitated by ICS (STRATI).
 The last [STRATI was in July 2019 in Milan](http://www.strati2019.it/).